Tap to get financing

 SBA 7(a) Express Loans

-SBA 7(a) Express Loans have pretty much the same credit requirements as Standard SBA 7(a) loans, which usually means a minimum credit score of 640, with an ideal credit score of 680+.
-Unlike Standard 7(a) loans, SBA 7(a) Express Loans have a loan limit of $350,000, but can be approved in a much shorter period of time, making them ideal for businesses that need a quick source of financing.
+SBA 7(a) Express loans have more stringent credit requirements than standard SBA 7(a) loans, thanks to a lower portion of the loan being backed by the SBA.
+Usually, lenders will want to see a minimum credit score of 640.
+Unlike standard 7(a) loans, SBA 7(a) Express loans have a loan limit of $500,000, but they can be approved in a much shorter period of time, making them ideal for businesses that need a quick source of financing.

 SBA CAPLines

-The SBA CAPlines program, which provides revolving lines of credit to small businesses who need it, generally requires a minimum credit score of 660, slightly higher than the minimum for SBA 7(a) loans.
-In most cases, CAPlines can be collateralized with unpaid client involves and other forms of short-term collateral.
+The SBA CAPLines program, which provides revolving lines of credit to small businesses who need it, generally requires a minimum credit score of 660, a bit higher than the minimum for SBA 7(a) loans.
+In most cases, CAPLines can be collateralized with unpaid client invoices and other forms of short-term collateral.

 SBA Export Loans